rorense/rorense/README.md

 🦺 I am currently a Mechanical Engineer working at a Construction Company.

-💻 With a new found passion for software, development and technology.
+💻 With a newfound passion for software, development and technology.

-🤖 Proficient in Javascript, HTML & CSS, Java, Matlab and VB.
+🤖 Proficient in Javascript, HTML & CSS, Matlab and VB.

+🧑‍💻 Competent at React, node JS and Typescript

 🧑‍🎓 Always learning and self-improvement.